mpatricia22/SummitFit/README.md

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 # Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+SummitFit website was deployed to GitHub pages.
+The deployment steps taken:
+1. Access GitHub repository SummitFit
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+2. Go to the Settings tab
+3. From the source section drop-down menu, select the Master Branch
+4. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+5. The live link can be found here - https://mpatricia22.github.io/SummitFit/

 # Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

-# Content
+## Content

-The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome
+The icons in the footer were taken from Font Awesome.

-# Media
+## Media
-The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+All the photos included on project are from https://www.pexels.com/